flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-intermediate/example-intermediate-message-events.md

 ### Business scenario

-Bank Loan Approval process where the parent process initiates a loan application and, upon completion, throws a message to a subprocess responsible for additional verification.
+Consider a Bank Loan Approval process where the parent process initiates a loan application.
+During the execution, it throws a message to a subprocess responsible for additional verification.

 #### Activities